-You receive an e-mail in your work inbox coming directly from a high-ranking employee with whom you've been working on a project.
+You receive an e-mail in your work inbox coming directly from a highranking employee with whom you've been working on a project.
 Inside is a link he needs you to click to access some "vital information," but when you click it, it rapidly installs a host of malware on the computer, spreads through the network and locks out everyone in the company.
 Phishing scams are the oldest trick in a hacker's book - ever received one of those "Nigerian Prince" scams? - but they're still wildly successful.
 Not only that, but they're becoming increasingly more sophisticated.
-As Thomas Peters writes for "Newsweek," "The best Continued on pg.2
+As Thomas Peters writes for "Newsweek," "The best messages look like they're trying to protect the company.
+One well-meaning system administrator even offered to post a PDF that could deliver malware on an internal server because it was called, 'How to avoid a phishing attack.""
+How's that for irony?

+Continued on pg.2